 Countdown To Show

-Ten miles of electric cable, 200 tonnes of coal, 550 barrels of beer!
+2,000 exhibits, 200 tonnes of steam coal, 600 acres!
 These are huge statistics by anybody’s standards.
 Statistics that Michael Oliver and his pioneering colleagues in the Dorset Steam & Historical Vehicle Club surely could never have imagined would apply to their own ‘little show’.
-But that was 51 years ago when the show was in its formative days.
+But that was 52 years ago when the show was in its formative days.
 How things have moved on in the time since!

 Martin Oliver (now Managing Director) was a small boy in short trousers then, but he can remember certain things about the early shows, with his father very much at the helm.
 He too can not have imagined then that one day he would preside over the biggest steam and vintage show in the World.
 Michael retired from an active role in running the show in 2002 and sadly died in 2009 at the age of 75.
 Martin is now charged with the task of leading the show through the early part of the 21st century.
 Regulars at the Great Dorset Steam Fair will know why it is sometimes still called ‘Stourpaine’, but how many of the many thousands of exhibitors and visitors really know how it all began?

 Believe it or not it is railways that we have to thank for the spark that got it all going, not the traction engine as many might expect.
 For it was Michael’s love affair with the legendary Somerset & Dorset Joint Railway, which ran close to the family home, that was the catalyst for what we take for granted so much today.

 As a boy, Michael used to catch the train from nearby Shillingstone Station to Blandford Forum to get to the grammar school, and then later in his teenage years, he would continue through to Bournemouth on a Friday or a Saturday, getting the last train home after a night on the dance floor, Beetle Crushers, drainpipe trousers and all!